 Demonic Spiders: The Vire enemies from the original make a return in the eighth dungeon, and their relatively powerful fireballs and stick-and-move tactics are sure to piss a lot of players off — until they find the Magic Rod,that is.

-Same goes for those flying, bomb-tossing mushroom thingies that populate the eastern prairie.
+Same goes for the bomb-tossing Zirros that populate the eastern prairie.
 Their bombs do relatively high damage (even when you're submerged in water), they have high defense and are difficult to land a blow on.
 We don't want to go and spoil their hidden weakness, but it's arrows; shoot the bastards with arrows.

 Game Breaker: The Boomerang, which is only found at the end of a long trading sidequest.
 It kills most tough enemies and the final boss's last form in one hit, a far cry from the other Zelda games in which it merely stuns enemies.
 (And, of course, it still stuns just about everything else.)